 Just like the liability insurance on your car pays for damages and injuries to other individuals, farm liability insurance works the same way.

 Accidents happen every day in all environments, even on a farm.
-If you have visitors to your farm that become injured during their stay, this policy will pay for their medical bills and other costs they incur.
+If you have visitors to your farm that becomes injured during their stay, this policy will pay for their medical bills and other costs they incur.
 It also covers damage to their property.

 This is the policy that offers protection if the livestock, or other animals on the property, get spooked or loose and hurt someone.
 Additionally, it covers claims made if someone gets sick on a product you sell at a roadside stand or market.